The Juvenile Justice Clinic

 Clinical students are required to enroll in a year-long juvenile delinquency and litigation skills course.
 For more information, see Course Information, below.

 A multidisciplinary approach to representing children is the hallmark of our philosophy.
 Our social-work staff plays a key role in our representation of every one of our clients.
 See information on holistic representation.

 All prospective students will be required to submit an application including a resumé and transcript.
 Applicants will then interview with Professors Buckingham and Liu, the co-directors of the JJC.
-Applications are due on Friday, March 15, 2013, in the CJLP Office by 4:00 pm.
-Interviews will begin the week of April 1, 2013.
+Interviews will be required.

 Applicants should have an interest in criminal defense or juvenile delinquency, enjoy oral advocacy, and possess strong communication skills.
 Students must demonstrate flexibility and the maturity to assume responsibility for representing clients.

 Prior academic performance will be considered, however, weight will be given to those students who can demonstrate an interest in the issues presented as well as to those who have prior experience in a related field.